foundation/foundation-sites/docs/pages/installation.md

 npm install --global foundation-cli
 ```

-Some Linux distributions may require you to run the command as root:
+Depending on how your machine is configured, the command may fail with an `EACCESS` error.
+To get around this, run the command with `sudo` at the beginning:

 ```bash
 sudo npm install --global foundation-cli